rfhb/ctrdata/README.md

 Package `ctrdata` can be found [here on CRAN](https://cran.r-project.org/package=ctrdata).

+## 2\.
+Command line tools `perl`, `sed`, `cat` and `php` (5.2 or higher)

+These command line tools are only required for `ctrGetQueryUrlFromBrowser()`, a main function of package `ctrdata`.
+In Linux and macOS, these are usually already installed.

+For MS Windows, install [cygwin](https://cygwin.org/install.html): In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an automated minimal installation into `c:\cygwin`.
+Alternatively, install manually cygwin with packages `perl`, `php-jsonc` and `php-simplexml` (consumes about 160 MB disk space; administrator credentials not needed).

 ## 3\.
 Mongo database

-A remote or a local mongo database server can be used with the package, see included tests and examples.
+A remote or a local mongo database server can be used with the package `ctrdata`.
 Suggested installation instructions for a local database server are [here](https://docs.mongodb.com/manual/administration/install-community/).

 A remote mongo database server such as